Guide To Buying A Ninja Blender NOTICE: Ninja blenders are a consideration for those on a budget where a $400-$600 machine is out of the question.

-Guide To Buying A Ninja Blender – Best Models in 2017
+Guide To Buying A Ninja Blender – Best Models in 2018

 The blades are an insert that you place in the middle of the container that has six (very sharp) blades attached to it.

 The “Auto IQ” Technology is simply the blender starting and stopping again which essentially mimics starting the mixer, stopping it and then starting multiple times again.